 In 2017 we partnered with US media company WGBH on an-after school program called Design Squad Global.
 Design Squad is an Emmy-Award winning television series on PBS.
 Local teachers in Malawi have been trained on the curriculum that focuses on engineering and design with an emphasis on going green..
 It is now operating in several schools and the fun-packed activities enforce critical thinking and problem solving as the kids invent and develop ideas and devices that help to improve their own lives.
-In 2019 we launched a Creative Writing Prize for secondary school students.
+In 2019 we launched a Creative Writing Prize for secondary school students and got a very good response.
+In 2020 we launched an initiative for mask-making to stop the spread of Covid-19 in schools.